 One method is using a high-throughput, directed, molecular evolution process which employs in vitro DNA recombination to produce large libraries of recombined, chimeric DNA sequences that express potential vaccine candidates.

 For many scientists, creating candidate vaccine or therapeutic antibodies often includes a substantial amount of molecular cloning and cell culture that can be significantly time consuming.
 Researchers clone and test viral genes and gene variants to determine which genes and resulting peptide motifs make the best potential vaccine or therapeutic targets.
 Traditionally, this would have been accomplished by standard PCR from a viral template (a wait which might be as long as a few weeks for physical sample availability after the onset of a pandemic), or by assembling multiple synthetic oligonucleotides using PCR.

 While PCR is a robust method for cloning and gene assembly, the amplification and purification procedures are time consuming.
-Generating constructs by PCR can also produce unexpected mutations and artifacts, and may require additional optimization and troubleshooting to obtain the desired sequence.
-The ability to order a synthetic, double-stranded DNA product that is sequence-verified allows researchers to skip the PCR step altogether, and minimize the potential pitfalls associated with PCR, something that is appreciated by Dr Narayan and her colleagues.
+Generating constructs by PCR can also produce unexpected mutations and potential sequence artifacts, and may require additional optimization and troubleshooting to obtain the desired sequence.
+The ability to order a synthetic, double-stranded DNA product that is sequence-verified allows researchers to skip the PCR step altogether, and minimize the potential pitfalls associated with PCR.

 Vaccine research involves screening many possible antigens or antibodies and identifying a small subset of the most efficacious of these.
-Until recently, this kind of research was relatively confined to academic research because of the limitations of the tools and methods.
-However, the new high-throughput methods developed by Altravax, and recently introduced synthetic biology tools, including gBlocks Gene Fragments, make commercialization possible with the promise of a healthier future for us all.
+After a library of synthetic DNA fragments is combined with the appropriate antibody gene, the library of recombinant DNAs is expressed into a large set of proteins.
+There are many methods for expression of the recombinant genes in vivo as well as in vitro.
+By using synthetic biology tools, including gBlocks and eBlocks Gene Fragments, commercialization can happen faster with the promise of a healthier future for us all.